Confirming the Word of God with Supernatural Signs Following

 •• In Acts 3, God used Peter and John to heal a man lame from birth.
 When the man jumped up and walked, the onlookers were amazed.
 This dramatic healing miracle opened the door for Peter to preach, and thousands more were saved.
 The pattern was the same as our quote of the apostle Paul earlier — the Gospel came not in word only, but also in power!

-•• The dramatic growth of the early Church was consistently a result of the word being preached and confirmed with supernatural manifestations.
+•• The dramatic growth of the early Church was consistently a result of God's word being preached and confirmed with supernatural manifestations.
 Yet thousands of pastors and elders today do not follow this normative Scriptural pattern and thereby deprive their churches of the demonstrated power of God that was expected and experienced commonly at the beginnings of our Christian faith.

 Acts 5:12-16 The apostles performed many signs and wonders among the people.
 And all the believers used to meet together in Solomon’s Colonnade.
 No one else dared join them, even though they were highly regarded by the people.
 Nevertheless, more and more men and women believed in the Lord and were added to their number.
 As a result, people brought the sick into the streets and laid them on beds and mats so that at least Peter’s shadow might fall on some of them as he passed by.
 Crowds gathered also from the towns around Jerusalem, bringing their sick and those tormented by impure spirits, and all of them were healed.